BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 Type your desired name.
 Then, type in your email address.

-> :warning: Make sure you type the email address which you use with GitHub and is set as your commit email address.
+> :warning: Make sure you type the email address that you use with GitHub and which is set as your commit email address.
 This will make it a lot easier going forward, since GitHub will check if all email addresses match for marking your commit as verified.
 If the emails don't match, the commit may show "unverified" status even though it was signed!

 Do not provide a comment -- press `return` and skip it.
 Your user ID will be prompted and you'll be asked for confirmation, press `o` or `q` to confirm and move forward.